bob123456678/TrainControl/Readme.md

     - Alt-G is now mapped to the "go" button (turns on the power, was F2 prior to v1.4.0)
     - Added forward and reverse labels to loc direction buttons
     - Fixed layout display bug when multiple copies of the same accessory were present
-    - Added delay to threeway switch commands
+    - Added delay to three-way turnout switch commands
     - Prettified crossing, tunnel, and decoupler icons
     - Added basic support for various new signal and lamp types